johnwesterman/illumio_core/README.md

 ```
 sudo -u ilo-pce /opt/illumio-pce/illumio-pce-ctl reset
 ```
 Once you do a reset you will need to start the PCE.
+Reference the section titled "Start and run the PCE" and "Initialize the PCE Software" above.
 Once the PCE is in runlevel 1 you will need to recreate the database and set up the org as mentioned above.
 This is essentially starting over.

+If you have installed a VEN repo you do not have to recreate that step in the reset process.

+You have to rebuild the certificate unless that is something you want to do as a part of the reset.
+But do remember if you reset the certificate and have VENs paired they will need to be re-paired with the new certificate to work properly.
+Best to unpair, create new certificate and re-pair the workloads.

 If you are resetting because of an IP address change make sure that the IP address in DNS matches the IP address of the PCE.
-If you are doing local hosts make sure the IP addresses is correct there.
-Also make sure that the ip addresses used in the runtime file (/etc/illumio-pce/runtime_env.yml) are also correct.
+If you are doing local hosts reslolution make sure the IP addresses are correct there.
+Make sure that the ip addresses used in the runtime file (/etc/illumio-pce/runtime_env.yml) are correct.
 Any failure to rebuild properly should be corrected with a reset and database rebuild to set up the org properly.